Another Word For RAPIDS

 creeks

-Noun : (Australia, New Zealand, Canada, US) A stream of water (often freshwater) smaller than a river and larger than a brook; in Australia, also used of river-sized bodies of water.
+Noun : (Australia, New Zealand, Canada, US) A stream of water, typically a stream of freshwater smaller than a river; in Australia, also used of river-sized bodies of water.

 canoes

-Noun : A small long and narrow boat, propelled by one or more people (depending on the size of canoe), using single-bladed paddles.
+Noun : (nautical) A small long and narrow boat, propelled by one or more people (depending on the size of canoe), using single-bladed paddles.
 The paddlers face in the direction of travel, in either a seated position, or kneeling on the bottom of the boat.
 Canoes are open on top, and pointed at both ends.

 Noun : (slang) An oversize, usually older, luxury car.